eeverman/junit-extension-examples/TheProblem.md

 ```

 The extension will need to find the annotation to grab the value, but how?
-Junit includes two different `AnnotationSupport.findAnnotation()` methods that seem to be designed
+JUnit includes two different `AnnotationSupport.findAnnotation()` methods that seem to be designed
 for the task.
-If they worked for this purpose, our extension could look like this:
+If they worked for this purpose, the extension could look like this:

 ```java
 public class SimpleExt implements BeforeEachCallback, AfterEachCallback {